blockstreet/content/storymap.md

 Private and public keys are the building blocks for digial signatures, and their names give a pretty good indication as to how they are used.
 A private key is a key that you keep hidden from everybody else; you use your private key to digitally sign something.
 A public key is a key that you share with the entire world; other people use your public key to verify that your digial signature is actually yours.

 ## Digital Wallet
 A digital wallet is the cryptocurrency equivalent to a bank account.
-Digital wallets have unqiue addresses to identify them by, similar to an account number and routing number.
+Digital wallets have unqiue addresses to identify them, similar to an account number and routing number.

 ## Analogy Time
 Let's consider the scenario where a person (Alice) owes another person (Bob) $10.
 They live in a neighborhood with Carl and Dora, who will make appearances later on.
 On the left Alice pays Bob via check, on the right she pays him via crytocurrency